 Considering Running for Board of Education

-Thank you for your potential interest in serving as a board member on the RCS Board of Education.
+This page serves as guidance for those considering a run for the School Board.
 Although the legal requirements for becoming a board member in New York State are not difficult, possessing the characteristics that make someone a functional and productive member of a legislative body is very important.
 According to the New York State School Boards Association, the following attributes are helpful:

 Effective Communicator: You can describe what you want and describe what others want; you are a good listener.